-Yoga, massage, acupuncture, and other alternatives to allopathic medicine are frequently used to reduce symptoms related to cancer treatment such as pain, fatigue, psychological distress and insomnia.
-We are only beginning to learn whether these modalities impact inflammation and stiffness in the fascial network, which have been linked to other cancer-related concerns such as decreased strength, range of motion, and functional mobility.
+Yoga, massage, acupuncture, and other alternatives to allopathic medicine are frequently used to reduce symptoms related to cancer treatment, such as pain, fatigue, psychological distress, and insomnia.
+We are only beginning to learn whether these modalities impact inflammation and stiffness in the fascial network, which has been linked to other cancer-related concerns such as decreased strength, range of motion, and functional mobility.

 Study with B Grace Bullock, PhD and YogaUOnline – Breathe: Yogic Tools for Happy, Healthy & Fulfilling Relationships.